 To be clear: Essiac tea is fine the way it is!
 Anything that deviates from the ideal 8 Herb formula is a WASTE OF TIME!

 Optimally Organic only sells pure Essiac tea.
 All the herbs are grown organically, and they are monitored under strict conditions.
 These measures ensure the highest quality product.
 The herbs are mixed in similar proportions to Caisse's formula.

-Optimally Organic Essiac Tea is available in powder or tea bag cut.
+Optimally Organic Essiac Tea is available in extract, powder or granules.
 It can be enjoyed as a supplement daily.

 How To Prepare Essiac Tea